NaveenV-27/motion-art-clone/README.md

 # MotionArt-page
- Cloned MotionArt Effect in REactjs using Tailwindcss, Gsap
+ Cloned MotionArt Effect in Reactjs using Typescript, Tailwindcss, Gsap